luplatina/Clinicaltrial_mining/README.md

 # Clinicaltrial_mining
 scaping the date, drug and contact information from clinicaltrial.gov website.

-## overview
+## Overview
 This project has three steps,
-* 1)scraping data from https://clinicaltrials.gov and store the data as csv;
+* 1)Scraping data from https://clinicaltrials.gov and store the data as csv;
-* 2)allow user to extract target disease and use class to store the data;
+* 2)Allow user to extract target disease and use class to store the data;
-* 3)visualization.
+* 3)Aisualization.

 ## Leukemia was used as a demo
+A step by step series to extract the info of certain disease is to use a terminal, run as follow :

 The start time distribution for completed and recruiting trials are presented.
 And the ratio of drug and biological treatment was shown in the bar chart.
 ![figure_1](https://cloud.githubusercontent.com/assets/19654472/24596048/193aa4ac-180a-11e7-8d22-80bf9ef6b9f3.png)

-## contact information for Leukemia recruiting trials
+## Contact information for Leukemia recruiting trials

 NCT00167219
  Kim Nelson, RN   Masonic Cancer Center, University of Minnesota